JinLi711/UIA/Art_Recognition/Log.md

       * set of 807 artistic photographs
       * set of 228 peer rated abstract paintings
       * combined all 3

+  * Checked out the [website](http://www.imageemotion.org/) for the above paper
+    * Powerpoint Presentation on the Website.
+      * Skimmed this.
+      * really good for looking at the images
+    * Getting the data
+      * For [IAPS dataset](https://csea.phhp.ufl.edu/media.html).
+Pretty annoying that I have to ask a professor to sign a waiver for this data.
+      * but the site does contain data from the other two datasets it used

   * [Exploring Principles-of-Art Features For Image Emotion Recognition](http://delivery.acm.org/10.1145/2660000/2654930/p47-zhao.pdf?ip=128.135.98.24&id=2654930&acc=ACTIVE%20SERVICE&key=06A6A3A8AFB87403%2E37E789C11FBE2C91%2E4D4702B0C3E38B35%2E4D4702B0C3E38B35&__acm__=1548904637_ee7f6bf55b2830bf62c3f9c306654a0b)
     * published in 2014